-If more than one analysis has been done since diagnosis but before treatment, indicate Yes, abnormal results if at least one analysis has been found to be abnormal.
+\If more than one analysis has been done since diagnosis but before treatment, indicate abnormal results if at least one analysis has been found to be abnormal.
 In this case, describe the results of the most recent analysis with abnormal results.

-3.1.
-Date of chromosome analysis (if applicable):
+Date of chromosome analysis (if applicable)

 Indicate the date of the chromosome analysis mentioned above.

-If the chromosome analysis was not done/failed or it is unknown if it was performed, leave the field blank.
+If the chromosome analysis was not done/failed leave the field blank.
+If the date of the chromosome analysis is unknown, select Unknown.

-3.2.
-Chromosome analysis details:
+Chromosome analysis details